 Eye diagram plots can be selected for appropriate modulation formats.
-Supported eye formats include Field Eye, which is simply the real part of the phase trace in the complex plane, Power Eye which simulates the eye displayed with a Tektronix oscilloscope optical input, and Diff-Eye, which simulates the eye generated by using a 1-bit delay-line interferometer.
+Supported eye formats include Field Eye (the real part of the phase trace in the complex plane), Power Eye (which simulates the eye displayed with a Tektronix oscilloscope optical input), and Diff-Eye (which simulates the eye generated by using a 1-bit delay-line interferometer).
 As with the Constellation Plot you can right-click to choose color options as well.
-The Field Eye diagram provides the following measurements: